z669016/aoc/README.md

 - Point: a class representing a point in a grid
 - Point3D: a class representing a point in a three-dimensional grid
 - Size: a class representing the size of a rectangle
+- GridIterator: an interface to walk a grid
+- SquareIterator: an implementation of GridIterator to walk a grid in a square pattern